-Abu Dhabi National Insurance Company PSC (the "Company") is a public shareholding company incorporated in Abu Dhabi, United Arab Emirates, by Law No. (4) of 1972 as amended by Law No. (4) of 1974, and is governed by the provisions of Federal Law No. (6) of 2007 on Establishment of the Insurance Authority and Organization of its operations and Federal Law No. (8) of 1984 (as amended).
+Abu Dhabi National Insurance Company PSC (the "Company") is a public shareholding company incorporated in Abu Dhabi, United Arab Emirates, by Law No. (4) of 1972 as amended by Law No. (4) of 1974, and is governed by the provisions of the United Arab Emirates (UAE) Federal Law No. (6) of 2007 concerning Insurance Companies and agents and Federal Law No. 8 of 1984 (as amended).
+These consolidated financial statements include the financial performance and position of the Company and its fully owned subsidiary Abu Dhabi National Insurance Company (Services) Ltd (collectively referred to as "the Group").